bravetechnologycoop/particle-accelerator/README.md

 - [good cost-benefit] More streamlined sensor activation, less configuration, automatic sensor_XX incrementing, essentially just using the scanner and the return character to do everything
 - [moderate] Make the validator look nice again
 - [moderate] Make the renamer look nice
+- [moderate] Toggle between Dev/Prod/Staging modes, etc.

 ### Tier 4
 - [large endeavour] Back the application with a database
-- [decent cost-benefit] Create a python serial tool that interfaces with an accelerator endpoint to automatically register every button
+- [decent cost-benefit] Create a (desktop application) serial tool that interfaces with an accelerator endpoint to automatically register every button

+Other:
+- Validator says door sensorID
+-